AndreyKoltsov1997/PerformanceInvestigation/README.md

 ## 2.2 CPU analysis - 500,000 numbers, 1500 threads

 Prior to execution of the experiment, thread pool's capacity had been reduced.
-In original implementation, that was either 3000 or `maxPrime`, depends which one was higher.
+In original implementation, that was either 3000 or `maxPrime`, depends on which one was higher.
 Such configuration had led to Java OOM within my Macbook Pro M1.

 After multiple failed attempts to eliminate it (TODO: Add link to experiment), it was considered to reduce amount of threads within the pool down to 1500,